- Coasts & Islands

 Ruins of the ancient Lycian city in Patara © Fotopanorama360/Shutterstock

-If you want to learn more about Turkey's fascinating history, head to the Topkapi Palace in Istanbul.
-It stands as a great symbol of the Ottoman Empire.
-The palace complex is open everyday apart from Tuesday.
+To learn more about Turkey's history, visit the Topkapi Palace in Istanbul.
+It is a significant symbol of the Ottoman Empire and is open every day except Tuesday.

-Many people believe Aesop, the famed Greek storyteller grew up in Thrace along the Black Sea (now Nesebar).
-The Greek historian Herodotus was born in what is now Bodrum, a city on the coast.
+Paul the Apostle, originally known as Saul, was born in Tarsus, southern Turkey.
+Many believe Aesop, the famous Greek storyteller, grew up in Thrace along the Black Sea (now Nesebar).
+The Greek historian Herodotus was born in what is now Bodrum, a coastal city.

 Aerial view of Bodrum on the Turkish Riviera © Monticello/Shutterstock

-Tulips were first cultivated in the Ottoman Empire.
-The seeds of Holland's love for tulips were sown when the Dutch ambassador to the 16th-century court of Süleyman the Magnificent of Turkey returned to Amsterdam with a clutch of tulip bulbs.
+Tulips were first grown in the Ottoman Empire.
+The Dutch love for tulips began when the Dutch ambassador to the 16th-century court of Süleyman the Magnificent returned to Amsterdam with tulip bulbs.
+In April, Istanbul hosts a week-long festival celebrating the national flower with concerts, arts events, and competitions.

 Turkish delight with hazelnut © Inna Reznik/Shutterstock

-It roughly translates to As though you are from those whom we may not be able to easily make into a maker of unsuccessful ones and has 70 letters
+This word translates to As though you are from those whom we may not be able to easily make into a maker of unsuccessful ones and has 70 letters.
+It's not commonly used and was created for a story.

-The name of the iconic red felt hat with its black tassel comes from Fez in Morocco.
-That's where the red dye to colour the hat originated.
-Mustafa Kemal Atatürk banned the fez in the 1920s as it was seen to symbolise the Ottoman Empire.
+The fez is a red felt hat with a black tassel, named after Fez in Morocco, where the red dye came from.
+Mustafa Kemal Atatürk banned the fez in the 1920s as it symbolized the Ottoman Empire.
+Although the law still exists, wearing one is unlikely to lead to arrest.

 Ortaköy Mosque and the Bosphorus bridge © Muratart/Shutterstock